-Join map data and attribute data
+V. Join map data and attribute data

 Key concept: One significant power of GIS stems from the ability to connect map data and attribute data.
-This join process is what separates GIS as an analytical tool from database and graphics software.
+This connection process is what separates GIS as an analytical tool from database and graphics software.
 A database program can manipulate attribute data in sophisticated ways.
 A graphics program can make beautiful maps.
 But only a GIS can bring together the maps with the attributes so that researchers can analyze the spatial relationships of attribute data.

 A similar data table called GP_county_1930 appears in the Table window.
-This table looks a lot like the other one, with several columns of variable data and a row for every county.
+This table looks a lot like the other one, with several columns of attribute data and a row for every county feature.
 There are 17 attribute columns, all with different kinds of identification information.

-Scroll right and left through the columns — this table doesn’t contain much information of substance about the characteristics of each county.
-The crucial difference between the two tables is that GP_county_1930 is directly connected to the map while the other one is not.
+This table doesn’t contain much information of substance about the characteristics of each county.
+The crucial difference between the two tables is that GP_county_1930 is displayed in the map while GP1930pop one is not.

-Doing so highlights a row in the table that represents a single county and highlights a single corresponding county feature on the map.
+Doing so highlights a row in the table that represents a single county and highlights the corresponding county feature on the map.
 If you want to know where any given county is, click on the adjacent gray box in the table to select it.

 For Output feature class:

-- Name the new map file GP_county_1930_join
+- Name the new map file GP_county_1930_join_census

-Click Save, then OK.
+- Click Save, then OK.

-Click Yes to add the exported data to the map as a layer.
+- Click Yes to add the exported data to the map as a layer.

+VI.
 Symbolize attribute data

 You have completed the basic data set-up procedures for a GIS.
 The map data and the attribute data are related to one another.
 Because the data represent conditions more than 75 years ago, this is an HGIS, a Historical Geographic Information System.
 Now we can ask historical questions of the GIS.

-- Where in the 12 Great Plains states could we find the most people of Norwegian birth in 1930?
+Where in the 12 Great Plains states could we find the most people of Norwegian birth in 1930?